Evan-Coleman/Navius/docs/new/98_roadmaps/30_documentation-reorganization-roadmap.md

 ## Implementation Phases

+### Phase 0: Fix Documentation Scripts (High Priority)

+The documentation scripts located in `.devtools/scripts/doc-overhaul/*.sh` are not working correctly.
+These scripts are intended to validate, improve, and manage the documentation, but they currently have significant issues:

+- Shell compatibility problems with macOS (zsh)
+- Syntax errors in expressions and variable handling
+- Issues with markdownlint detection
+- File count and reporting errors

+This phase must be prioritized before continuing with the automated portions of the reorganization.
+See the [Documentation Scripts Fix Roadmap](31_documentation-script-fixes.md) for a detailed plan to address these issues.

+### Tasks
+- ❌ Analyze and document all script errors in detail
+- ❌ Create a shell-agnostic utility library
+- ❌ Fix individual scripts (generate_report.sh, comprehensive_test.sh, etc.)
+- ❌ Test fixes in multiple environments
+- ❌ Update script documentation
+- ❌ Support the new directory structure in all scripts

+While these issues are being addressed, manual processes will be used for the documentation reorganization.

 ### Phase 1: Structure Setup and Content Analysis (Week 1)

 1. **Create New Directory Structure**
-   - Set up the new directory hierarchy in a temporary location
+   - ✅ Set up the new directory hierarchy in a temporary location
-   - Prepare document templates with consistent frontmatter
+   - ✅ Prepare document templates with consistent frontmatter
-   - Establish cross-referencing conventions
+   - ✅ Establish cross-referencing conventions

-2. **Automated Content Analysis**
+2. **Content Analysis**
-   - Run `.devtools/scripts/doc-overhaul/generate_report.sh` to perform comprehensive analysis
-   - Use `--csv` option of comprehensive_test.sh to generate a structured inventory
-   - Extract quality metrics including content quality scores, readability, and code validation
-   - Generate document relationship visualizations with `generate_report.sh --vis`
-   - Track historical quality trends to establish a baseline for improvement

-3. **Review AI-Assisted Recommendations**
-   - Leverage the "Improvement Recommendations" section from generate_report.sh
-   - Prioritize documents for improvement based on their quality scores and health metrics
-   - Create action plans for documents with failing code examples
-   - Identify documents with poor readability for targeted enhancement

-4. **Develop Migration Tracking**
+   - ✅ Created basic content inventory using find
+   - ❌ Automated content analysis with generate_report.sh (blocked by script issues)
+   - ❌ Detailed quality metrics extraction (blocked by script issues)
+   - ❌ Document relationship visualization (blocked by script issues)

+3. **Migration Tracking**
+   - ✅ Created migration plan document
-   - Set up tracking mechanisms for migration progress
+   - ✅ Set up tracking mechanisms for migration progress
-   - Create migration validation checklist based on report findings
+   - ✅ Created migration validation checklist
-   - Establish metrics tracking for monitoring improvement over time

 ### Phase 2: Content Migration (Weeks 2-3)

 1. **Inventory Existing Content**
-   - Use the generated quality reports to classify content by quality level
-   - Assess readability metrics to identify content requiring simplification
-   - Review code validation results to prioritize technical documentation
-   - Identify duplications and gaps using document relationship visualization
+   - ✅ Basic inventory of existing documentation files
+   - ❌ Quality assessment (blocked by script issues)

 2. **Migrate High-Priority Content**
-   - Start with essential getting started documentation
+   - ✅ Migrated essential getting started documentation
+   - ✅ Migrated contributing documentation
+   - ✅ Migrated examples
-   - Apply frontmatter fixes using `.devtools/scripts/doc-overhaul/fix_frontmatter.sh`
+   - ❌ Apply frontmatter fixes (blocked by script issues)
-   - Process multiple files efficiently with batch processing: `.devtools/scripts/doc-overhaul/fix_frontmatter.sh --dir [directory] --recursive`
-   - Verify and update examples, focusing on failing code blocks identified by validation
-   - Fix internal links with `.devtools/scripts/doc-overhaul/fix_links.sh`
+   - ❌ Fix internal links (blocked by script issues)
-   - Process multiple files for link fixing: `.devtools/scripts/doc-overhaul/fix_links.sh --dir [directory] --recursive`
-   - Validate each migrated document with `generate_report.sh --file`

 3. **Migrate Secondary Content**
-   - Move contributing guidelines and references
+   - ✅ Migrated guides and reference documentation
-   - Use `.devtools/scripts/doc-overhaul/add_sections.sh` to ensure consistent document structure
+   - ✅ Migrated roadmaps
+   - ✅ Migrated miscellaneous content
-   - Add standard sections to entire directories: `.devtools/scripts/doc-overhaul/add_sections.sh --dir [directory] --recursive`
+   - ❌ Add standard sections to documents (blocked by script issues)
-   - Define custom sections for document types: `.devtools/scripts/doc-overhaul/add_sections.sh --sections "Overview,Examples" --dir [directory]`
-   - Update cross-references to match new structure
+   - ❌ Update cross-references to match new structure
-   - Consolidate duplicate content identified through the document relationship analysis

-4. **Targeted Quality Improvements**
+4. **Initial Organization Improvements**
-   - Address documents with poor readability scores
-   - Fix code blocks that failed validation
-   - Implement specific recommendations from the quality reports
-   - Generate incremental reports to track progress using historical data
+   - ✅ Created proper directory structure with numbered sections
+   - ✅ Updated main README.md to reflect new structure
+   - ✅ Created new SUMMARY.md for navigation
+   - ✅ Created README-reorganization.md to explain the changes

 ### Phase 3: Gap Analysis and Content Creation (Weeks 4-5)

 1. **Identify Missing Documentation**
-   - Run updated reports to identify remaining gaps
+   - ❌ Run updated reports to identify gaps (blocked by script issues)
-   - Use document relationship visualization to find isolated content areas
-   - Identify sections with low coverage or quality scores
+   - ❌ Identify sections with low coverage
-   - Prioritize new content creation based on quality gaps
-   - Assign writing responsibilities

 2. **Create New Content**
-   - Develop missing documentation
+   - ❌ Develop missing documentation
-   - Use provided templates and document standards
+   - ❌ Use provided templates and document standards
-   - Apply frontmatter and section structure consistently
-   - Ensure new documents achieve "Good" or "Excellent" quality scores
-   - Validate code examples before inclusion

 3. **Validation and Improvement**
-   - Run `.devtools/scripts/doc-overhaul/generate_report.sh --dir` on each section
+   - ❌ Run quality assessment on each section (blocked by script issues)
-   - Address issues identified by automated quality assessment
-   - Improve readability based on metrics
+   - ❌ Improve readability
-   - Update cross-references and related document sections
+   - ❌ Update cross-references
-   - Track improvement trends using the historical metrics feature

 ### Phase 4: Review and Refinement (Week 6)

 1. **Technical Review**
-   - Verify technical accuracy
+   - ❌ Verify technical accuracy
-   - Test code examples, focusing on those flagged during validation
+   - ❌ Test code examples
-   - Check for outdated information
-   - Update examples to follow latest code conventions

 2. **Automated Testing**
-   - Run full documentation validation suite
+   - ❌ Run full documentation validation suite (blocked by script issues)
-   - Generate comprehensive quality reports with visualization
+   - ❌ Generate quality reports (blocked by script issues)
-   - Validate frontmatter completeness with `fix_frontmatter.sh --validate-all --report`
-   - Check for broken links with `fix_links.sh --check-only --report`
-   - Check readability and content quality metrics
-   - Verify all links work correctly
-   - Ensure all documents have proper frontmatter and structure

 3. **Final Adjustments**
-   - Address feedback and validation issues
+   - ❌ Address feedback and validation issues
-   - Fix any remaining structural problems
+   - ❌ Fix any remaining structural problems
-   - Update cross-references
-   - Improve documents with low quality or readability scores
-   - Generate before/after quality reports to demonstrate improvement

 ### Phase 5: Publication and Monitoring (Week 7)

 1. **Deploy New Structure**
-   - Replace existing documentation with new structure
+   - ❌ Replace existing documentation with new structure
-   - Update build configurations
+   - ❌ Update build configurations
-   - Verify publication pipeline
-   - Generate final quality baseline report for future comparison

 2. **Announce and Communicate**
-   - Inform users about changes
+   - ❌ Inform users about changes
-   - Provide transition guidance
-   - Document reorganization benefits
+   - ❌ Document reorganization benefits
-   - Share quality metrics improvements

 3. **Ongoing Maintenance**
-   - Set up regular documentation quality checks using provided scripts
+   - ❌ Set up regular documentation quality checks
-   - Establish process for addressing documentation issues
+   - ❌ Establish process for addressing documentation issues

-   - Configure CI integration for documentation validation
-   - Set up automated tracking of quality metrics over time
-   - Implement scheduled trend reporting for continued improvement
+## Progress Update

+As of March 27, 2025, we have made significant progress with the initial structure setup and content migration:

+- ✅ Created the new directory structure with numbered sections
+- ✅ Created a document template for standardization
+- ✅ Migrated content from the old structure to the new structure
+- ✅ Created supporting documentation (migration plan, README, etc.)
+- ✅ Updated README.md with new navigation paths
+- ❌ Documentation scripts are not working correctly - this is now a high priority

+Next steps:
+1. Fix the documentation scripts or develop alternatives
+2. Update frontmatter in all documents
+3. Fix internal links to point to the new paths
+4. Validate the structure and make final adjustments

+## Script Issues

+The following issues have been identified with the documentation scripts:

+1. **generate_report.sh**
+   - Shell compatibility issues with certain commands
+   - Error with markdownlint detection
+   - Syntax errors in expressions

+2. **comprehensive_test.sh**
+   - Invalid option for declare command (likely bash vs zsh differences)
+   - Unable to run with --csv option

+3. **fix_frontmatter.sh**
+   - Reports incorrect file counts
+   - May have path resolution issues

+4. **fix_links.sh**
+   - Not tested yet, but likely has similar issues

+Until these issues are resolved, we are proceeding with manual processes for the documentation reorganization.

 ## Success Criteria

 The documentation reorganization will be considered successful when:

 1. All existing valid content has been migrated to the new structure
-2. All documents follow the established standards and templates as specified in our [Documentation Standards](/docs/reference/standards/documentation-standards.md)
+2. All documents follow the established standards and templates as specified in our [Documentation Standards](../05_reference/standards/documentation-standards.md)
 3. No duplicate content exists
 4. All content has been verified as current and accurate
 5. Documentation build completes without errors
 6. All automated validation tests pass with no critical issues
 7. Users can find information more easily
 8. Maintenance processes are clearly established
+9. Documentation tools are working correctly

 ## Metrics